-Arrivals expected on the late afternoon/evening of Saturday 12th of February, ready for an evening meal about 7pm.
-There is ample parking at Ballintean.
-The tour will finish officially after breakfast on the morning of Thursday 17th February.
+Please arrive late afternoon or early evening of Tuesday 14th February, ready for an evening meal about 7pm for introductions and a welcome briefing.
+The workshop will finish officially after breakfast on the morning of Sunday 19th February.

 Moderate fitness level required.
-Involves walking over rough ground - normally no great distance, but if all of the group are deemed capable it might be possible to spend a day in the mountains in a quest for ptarmigan.
+Involves walking over rough ground - normally no great distance, but our quest for mountain hares could be a little more strenuous with a gentle climb.
 Please bring walking boots and suitable protective gear for winter mountain conditions.

 This course far out weighed my expectations, with the structure there was no pressure to perform, we were encourage to work within our own ability, but also to try something new, the conditions were perfect.
 Overall I gained much valuable experience and would highly recommend to anyone no matter what level they have in photography.